Master of Public Health program

 Fully accredited by the Council on Education for Public Health, the VCU MPH Program is closely linked with local, state and national public health agencies, organizations, and professionals to enhance the student's appreciation and understanding of the application of public health principles to practice and research.
 The MPH Program provides students with the skills for employment in a broad range of positions in local, state and national public health agencies as well as private and academic research, depending on the student’s selected degree concentration and interests.

-The MPH program offers concentrations in
+The MPH program offers:

 MPH Program goals:

 The MPH program trains students to become well-grounded in the essential knowledge, skills and attitudes of public health and demonstrate their ability to apply these essentials through course work, applied experience, and the MPH capstone project.
 This program is designed to provide students with the skills required to advance to a broad spectrum of positions as public health practitioners who can perform the following: